PeterZhouSZ/course_2019_spring/README.md

 * Instructor: [Prof. YAO Yuan](https://yao-lab.github.io/)
 * Description:
     * This course is a mathematical introduction to data analysis and visualization with a perspective of topology and geometry.
 Topics covered include: classical linear dimensionality reduction, the principal component analysis (PCA) and its dual multidimensional scaling (MDS).
 Extensive application examples in biology, finance, and information technology are presented along with course projects.
-* Comment:
+* Comments:
     * Prof. YAO is very senior researcher in data analysis and statistical machine learning.
-This course has a long history where the outstanding [lecture notes](https://yao-lab.github.io/book_datasci/) are drafted when Prof. YAO was in Peking Univeristy.
+In this course has a long history where the outstanding [lecture notes](https://yao-lab.github.io/book_datasci/) are drafted when Prof. YAO was in Peking Univeristy.
 This course Prof. YAO will give you a breif comprehension on linear, geodesic and topologic methods for dimension redcution, together with recommended codes or libraries during lectures.
 Students may devote his/her efforts after lecture or during projects.
 * Recommended: :star: :star: :star: :star: :star: :star:

 ## ELEC5650 - Sensing, Estimation & Control